Skip to main content

 The command takes these parameters:

-• The address or Octez client alias of your baker account
+• The address or Octez client alias of your baker account or voting key

 • The address of the appropriate Etherlink kernel governance contract